AngleProtocol/angle-docs/governance/veANGLE/lock-details.md

 # 🔒 Lock Details

+## Lock specificities

-## Non-transferrable tokens
+### Non-tranferrable tokens

 The first thing to keep in mind when locking ANGLE into veANGLE is that veANGLE are **non-transferrable by design**.
 Once an address owns veANGLE, it cannot transfer or sell them in any way.

+### Single lock per address

 On a similar page, it should be noted that each account can only have a single lock duration meaning that a single address cannot lock certain ANGLE tokens for 2 years then another set of ANGLE tokens for 3 years etc. All ANGLE per account must have a uniform lock time.

+### Unallocated voting power when increasing lock

+When increasing the veANGLE balance by locking more tokens or extending a lock, this new veANGLE balance is not taken into account in the current vote allocation.
+Be careful to apply this new voting power to the gauges if you want to.

 ## 📉 Decreasing veANGLE balance

 After an address starts owning veANGLE, its balance will decrease with time to reflect the lock time expiration.
+This decrease in veANGLE balance is reflected in real time when voting for gauge rewards, but not in the boost.
+More info in the [Boost Update](boost.md##Boost-Update) section of the boost page.

 ### ⚗️ Formula